Abson-dev/plan/examples.md

        legend=c("Completed", "Not Yet Done"), title="MSc plan", bg="white")
 {% endhighlight %}

 This yields a diagram like the one given below.
+Here is how it might be interpreted, by the student ("Sally", say) and her supervisory committee...

-Comparison of the colours of the task components with the vertical line suggests that this student is a little behind on her literature review, but has kept up with her plans for the development of analysis tools.
-She is making excellent progress on her thesis goals.
-In this diagram, the writing of that proposal is included in "Thesis work", but when she makes a gantt diagram for her proposal, she should be far enough along to make plans at the chapter/paper level.
+Visual comparison of the colours of the task components with the vertical line suggests that Sally is a bit behind on her literature review, but she is doing well in learning the research skills she will need for her thesis.
+Indeed, the actual thesis work is going quite a lot faster than planned.
+The diagram may motivate Sally to set aside more time for reading, because the next big event is a thesis-proposal defense.
+(We can put aside the classes as a worry, given the grades in Sally's first term.)

+This diagram is a sort of end-of-term assessment.
+Most likely, Sally's supervisor will encourage her to make a similar diagram for inclusion in her thesis proposal.
+That's still a few months away, and by then Sally should be able to add tasks for individual chapters and papers.

 ![gantt](gantt.png)